To Improvise A Mountain: Lynette Yiadom-Boakye Curates

 Large bags, food and drink are not allowed in the exhibition.
 We have a range of lockers available on the first floor of the building for storing personal belongings.

-Please be aware that the exhibition contains racialised and sexually graphic language from historic sources that some visitors may find offensive.
+Please be advised that the exhibition contains racialised and sexually graphic language from historic sources that some visitors may find offensive.

 Press Release